 ~ Feb 11-12, 2023: Huckleberry Loppet

-Deep in the Rockies just off Highway 93 through Kootenay National Park (near Radium Hot Springs) you’ll find Nipika Mountain Resort, which grooms over 50-km of trails at the Cross River Canyon Recreation Site.
+Deep in the Rockies just off Highway 93 through Kootenay National Park (a short drive from Panorama Mountain Resort) you’ll find Nipika Mountain Resort, which grooms over 50-km of trails at the Cross River Canyon Recreation Site.
 The natural stone bridge over the Cross River Canyon is a natural wonder of the Rockies, and an unforgettable nordic ski destination.

 ~ Jan 28, 2023: Nipika Panorama Loppet Weekend

 The Nelson Nordic Ski Club grooms a diverse network of nordic trails at the Apex-Busk area at the base of the Whitewater Ski Resort road.
 The club has a great warming lodge, and the trails wind through magical remnant cedars of the interior temperature snowforest.

 ~ Feb 25-26, 2023: Kootenay Cup Race Series

 The Revelstoke Nordic Ski Club, Revelstoke Mountain Resort, hasbeen offering nordic skiing since 1891.
 The club maintains a system of ski trails in the Mount Macpherson Recreation Area.
 The trailhead is 7-km (4-mi) south of Revelstoke on Highway 23, at an elevation of about 640 metres.
 There are 30-km (19-mi) of groomed trail of which are lit for night skiing.

 Whether you are skiing for views, hot chocolate, and kids’ rosy cheeks, or you are part of the Strava tribe, shaving off seconds training for the next nordic race, you’ll find something to drop your jaw and light up your winter smile in the hundreds of kilometers of world-class nordic trails along the Powder Highway.